Drive-P2D: A Progressive Perception-to-Decision Benchmark for VLMs in Autonomous Driving: Drive-P2D

 \textbf{Error categories.} We define nine error categories (E1–E9) to characterize failures across the decision-making process, following the taxonomy in Appendix~\ref{app:exp-taxonomy}.
 The three primary categories are (E1) Logical Reasoning Error (the reasoning chain violates causality), (E2) Semantic Feature Omission (the model overlooks or misjudges semantic/visual cues such as turn signals), and (E3) Model Hallucination (the model invents non-existent objects, attributes, or relations).
 The remaining categories are (E4) Modality Imbalance, (E5) Spatial Relation Misjudgment, (E6) Limited Logical Inference, (E7) Generalization Deficit, (E8) Decision Boundary Instability, and (E9) Target Priority Misjudgment.

-\textbf{Automated reasoning-mode tagging.} Analyzing the explainability process manually is resource-intensive and constrains scalability.
+\textbf{Automated error-mode tagging.} Manual error-mode analysis is resource-intensive and constrains scalability.
 To enable automated large-scale evaluation, we train a lightweight analyzer model with 7B parameters that identifies error modes.
 The model takes as input: (1) the image, question, options, and ground-truth answer; (2) the tested model’s reasoning and final answer.
-It outputs one or more error-mode labels from the nine defined error categories, or a no-error label otherwise.
+It outputs one or more error-mode labels from the nine error categories, or a no-error label otherwise.
 This approach enables scalable error-type identification, and supports systematic evaluation of model reasoning.
-The analyzer input/output format and the prompt templates are provided in Appendix~\ref{app:exp-io}.
+The analyzer i/o format, training details and the prompt templates are provided in Appendix~\ref{app:exp-io}.